-LiDAR is an essential enabling tech for dozens of applications in robots.
-To build 3D maps sensors are used to collect pulsed light reflected off a target.
+LiDAR is an essential enabling tech for dozens of robot applications.
+To build them, 3D maps sensors are used to collect pulsed light reflected off a target.

-The return time and wavelength changes allow 3D imaging of objects.
-However to date LiDAR’s prohibitive costs and complexities affect their quality and limit their use in 3D applications.
+The return time and wavelength changes allow 3D object imaging.
+To date, LiDAR’s prohibitive costs and complexities have affected their quality and limited their use in 3D applications.

-While existing LiDAR from suppliers like Velodyne and others rely on mechanical spinning of arrays with up to 64 lasers, this new device lacks moving parts, making it potentially more robust and faster.
+While existing LiDAR from suppliers like Velodyne and others rely on mechanical spinning of arrays with up to 64 lasers, this new device lacks moving parts, making it potentially faster and more robust.

 The LiDAR chips are 0.5 mm x 6 mm silicon photonic chips with steerable transmitting and receiving arrays and germanium photodetectors.
 Laser light is scattered by silicon notches inside a waveguide and then the time-of-flight measurement is obtained using existing LiDAR technology while avoiding photomultipliers and avalanche photodetectors.
 As is, the detection ranges from 5 cm to 2 m and the steering range is limited to 51 degrees with possibilities of expanding both the range and angle to 100 meters and 360 degrees, respectively.
 It will be a few years before these chips are commercialized while the system is being optimized but its impact could be far reaching on robotics and autonomous driving cars.